JavaScript is required

 • detail of any other allowable charges (e.g. late fees), if required

-• that one-off excursions may have associated costs, but children eligible for KFS will not be charged
+• that one-off incursions and one-off excursions may have associated costs, but children in priority groups will not be charged

-• that if families attend more than one kindergarten or long day care service they must choose where their child will take part in in the funded kindergarten program and get the Free Kinder funding
+• that where families attend more than one sessional kindergarten/long day care service they must choose where their child will participate in the funded kindergarten program (and receive the Free Kinder funding)

 • that children eligible for Early Start Kindergarten (ESK) are enrolled and funded as an ESK enrolment.